BluSyn/docker-bitcoin/README.md

 	blusyn/bitcoin
 ```

 This container is based on phusion-baseimage with ssh removed.
-For shell access whilst the container is running do `docker exec -it nzbget /bin/bash`.
+For shell access whilst the container is running do `docker exec -it bitcoin /bin/bash`.

 **Parameters**